 Make visuals work for you

-Truth: Learning styles are debunked.
+✅ The truth is: Learning styles have been debunked.
 We all benefit from clear, structured content.

 3. Human Perception